Bali, Java, Sulawesi... Which island to choose in Indonesia?

 What we love

-✅ Perfect spot to learn surfing in a chill atmosphere
+✅ Perfect to learn surfing in a chill atmosphere

 What we love less